-The purpose of this type of plug is to offer a clean breakaway if the Bambi MAX must be jettisoned from the aircraft in an emergency.
+The purpose of this type of plug is to offer a clean breakaway if the Bambi MAX Bucket must be jettisoned from the aircraft in an emergency.
 It is suggested that the plug be lightly taped together with vinyl tape, while in use, to ensure that wind action does not separate the plug during flight.

-There are three types of suggested wiring installations (see Section 10: Drawings).
+There are three types of suggested wiring installations (see Error!
+Reference source not found.):